 All Milwaukee Public Schools eighth grade students will visit Junior Achievement's Finance Park at the JA of Wisconsin Kohl’s Education Center.
 At Finance Park, each student is assigned a life scenario — age, family information, occupation, and income — and then must manage his or her finances and construct a workable household budget.
 This experience will enhance students' understanding of financial literacy lessons in banking, budgeting, credit, taxes, and careers.
 The lessons that lead up to the visit at Finance Park will be taught during the social studies allotted time frame and are aligned to the state standards.

 Eighth grade social studies teachers must attend a curriculum training session prior to the assigned Learning Journey date.
-NEW teachers are required to attend training at the Junior Achievement Kohl's Education Center prior to being assigned a Learning Journey date.
+New teachers are required to attend training at the Junior Achievement Kohl's Education Center prior to being assigned a Learning Journey date.
 New teachers will be provided with a curriculum guide at the training for their corresponding Learning Journey.
 Returning teachers are required to take an online survey and training to help guide them through any new aspects of the curriculum and receive classroom materials.
-If you or another teacher needs to attend training, you may contact Jennie Ekstein, interim social studies curriculum specialist, at email@example.com.
+If you or another teacher needs to attend training, you may contact Jennie Ekstein, social studies curriculum specialist, at email@example.com.

 Students per Visitation Day